The latest numbers on COVID-19 in Canada for Tuesday, Feb. 9, 2021

 There have been zero tests completed.

-_ Northwest Territories: 32 confirmed cases (one active, 31 resolved, zero deaths).
+_ Northwest Territories: 33 confirmed cases (two active, 31 resolved, zero deaths).

-There were zero new cases Monday.
-The rate of active cases is 2.21 per 100,000 people.
-Over the past seven days, there have been a total of one new cases.
+There was one new case Tuesday.
+The rate of active cases is 4.43 per 100,000 people.
+Over the past seven days, there has been one new case.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.